impostorsguides/impostorsguides.github.io/rbenv/part-3/3-c-content.md

 ## Uses of the `libexec/` directory

-Skipping ahead to section 4.7 of the FHS [says](https://web.archive.org/web/20230502051228/https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.pdf){:target="_blank" rel="noopener"}, we see that the `/usr/libexec` folder:
+Skipping ahead to section 4.7 of the FHS [says](https://web.archive.org/web/20230502051228/https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.pdf){:target="_blank" rel="noopener" }, we see that the `/usr/libexec` folder:

 > ...includes internal binaries that are not intended to be executed directly by users or shell scripts.